Serving Rural and Urban Communities

 Produce Production and Distribution

 More than 40 varieties of fruits and vegetables are grown on about 10 acres of gardens and orchard at the Country Life Center.
-The produce is distributed to local consumers, wholesale markets, and food-insecure Iowans through Garden for Good, a partnership with the Food Bank of Iowa.
+The produce is used in WCI’s two on-site kitchens, distributed to wholesale markets and food-insecure Iowans through Garden for Good, a partnership with the Food Bank of Iowa.